GoogleCloudPlatform/professional-services/tools/gcs-bucket-mover/README.md

 ## Bucket Locking

-The --useBucketLock flag enables the tool to check for a specified lock file in the bucket before attempting a move, and will also revoke all privileges before the move starts so that nobody else can make any changes to the bucket while the tool is running.
+If the `--disableBucketLock` flag is not set, the tool will check for a lock file in the bucket before attempting a move.
+If the file is found, the tool will immediately exit.
+If the flag is set, the mover will continue and attempt the move without locking down bucket permissions.

-When using the flag, the LOCK_FILE_NAME environment variable in the config.sh file must be set.
+The `LOCK_FILE_NAME` config variable in config.yaml file must be set.
 It is advised to test this with a locked test bucket to ensure the tool finds the file and stops operation.

-If the lock file is not found, the tool will set the bucket ACLs to 'private', remove all IAM roles and set the source project service account as the only admin on the bucket.
-After the move is completed, the new bucket in the target project will have its ACL/IAM set to the original source bucket settings.
+If the lock file is not found, the tool will set the bucket ACLs to 'private', remove all IAM roles and set the source project service account as the only admin on the bucket so that nobody else can make any changes to the bucket while the mover is running.
+After the move is completed, the new bucket in the target project will have itsACL/IAM set to the original source bucket settings.

 Object level ACLs are not looked at or modified.

 ## Logging